|by Kaeli Conforti||Italy, Rome, Florence, Venice, Trip Ideas||0|

 How it works: The Roma Pass covers entrance fees to your choice of two participating museums or archaeological sites, discounted admission to more listed sites, and free use of city transit.
 Most of the city's attractions are covered, but note that the Vatican Museums are not part of the deal.

-The breakdown: One regular ticket to the Coliseum works for two days and includes admission to the Roman Forum and Palatine Hill for $24, while a three–day transit pass will set you back $15.
-For $1 more, you might as well take advantage of the discounts and access to another free museum.
+The breakdown: One regular ticket to the Coliseum works for two days and includes admission to the Roman Forum and Palatine Hill for $26, while a three–day transit pass will set you back $18.
+For $4 less, you might as well take advantage of the discounts and access to another free museum.
 And you won't have to wait in line at the Coliseum and other typically overcrowded attractions.
 Which is priceless.

 The verdict: Deal!

-*Prices are based on one adult and include taxes and fees when purchased online.
-Euro–dollar conversions are shown on xe.com from April 27, 2012, and may vary over time.
+*Prices shown here are in USD, are based on one adult, and include taxes and fees when purchased online.
+Euro–dollar conversions are shown on xe.com from August 17, 2015, and may vary over time.